dennismoha/docker-images-containers-notes/docker-volumes/Readme.md

 To avoid this cumbersome process, Docker provides **Bind Mounts**.
 With bind mounts, you, the user, specify exactly where you want Docker to bind your paths.
 This gives you control over the locations on your host machine's filesystem that you want to make available inside the container.

-In essence, bind mounts offer the flexibility to directly map directories or files from your host machine into the container's filesystem.
-This makes it easier to work with code and other data without the need for rebuilding the container each time a change is made.
+- In essence, bind mounts provide a flexible way to directly link directories or files from your host machine to the container's filesystem.
+This capability simplifies working with code and other data, eliminating the need to rebuild the container every time a change is made.

-Just refresh your web app and the code changes are picked only for presentational files eg html.
+- For instance, when developing a web application, bind mounts enable rapid updates to presentational files, such as HTML, without interrupting the container's operation.

-So for example you added `console.log`  or edited server files, in order to view those changes you have to either <br>
+- However, if you make changes to server-side files or add debugging statements like console.log, you'll need to take additional steps to ensure those changes are reflected in the running container.
+You can achieve this in two ways:

-    1. stop the container and restart it again manually through `docker stop`
+1. **Manual Container Restart:** Stop the container manually using docker stop and then restart it.
+This approach is suitable for general-purpose containers.

-    2. in the case of nodejs add `nodemon` in the script and `['npm','start']` script
+2. **Use Nodemon or Similar Tools:** For Node.js applications, consider using tools like <b>Nodemon</b> in your development workflow.
+By including Nodemon in your project's package.json script and specifying `['npm','start']` in Dockerfile, you can automatically restart the server whenever changes are detected , eliminating the need for manual intervention.

 NB :

        For windows file system using wsl2 the refreshing might now work as expected unless you store your project and project files in directly in the Linux file system.
-To access the linux  file system on windows , check the "docs/windows-wsl2-file-events.pdf" folder  .
+To access the linux  file system on windows , check the "assets/docs/windows-wsl2-file-events.pdf" folder in this project  .

 This approach is particularly useful during development when frequent changes are made to code or configuration files.
 Instead of rebuilding the container every time a change is made, you can simply mount the relevant directories using bind mounts, allowing for a more efficient and streamlined development workflow.